 Our research goals, while scientifically ambitious and complex, are simple in theory and realistic in scope: to end preventable maternal and infant death, to discover the causes of preterm birth and to achieve birth equity for all mothers, regardless of race or class.

-March of Dimes provides annual funding to our six Prematurity Research Centers (PRCs) and four research grants mechanisms (including two career development grant programs).
+March of Dimes provides annual funding to our five Prematurity Research Centers (PRCs) and four research grants mechanisms (including two career development grant programs).
 We also fund two annual awards which recognize distinguished achievement in the maternal-fetal health field.